Stefku/intellij-reference-diagram/README.md

 ## Use Cases
 1. Reference graph for elements in classes
-2. Analyzing structure of classes with respect to cohesion
+2. Analyzing structure of classes with respect to dependencies and cohesion

 ## Features
 - Show or hide categories of elements, like fields, methods, constructors, class initializers and their static companions.